yuriyt2/toy-robot/README.md

 * Requires Ruby + Bundler
 * Clone the current repo
 * Bundle install
+* Run ruby robot_program.rb to test out the robot with above commands
 * Run bundle exec rspec (with optional --format documentation flag) to run the tests